smakosh/Perceptron-neural-net-from-scratch/README.md

 # gender_classifier
 A neural net from scratch to predict gender based on height, weight &amp; shoe size of the person

+You will find in the repo a jupyter notebook of one perceptron made from scratch & one with sklearn dependency You can tell the difference from the results given 😀

 # dependencies used
 Numpy<br>
 Matplotlibv<br>